ethanlee515/hardware-design-practice/calibrate/README.md

 ## Usage

-Go to the parent folder of this one, and try `./mill Calibrate.runMain Demo`.
+Go to the root folder of this repository, and try `./mill Calibrate.runMain Demo`.
 This invokes the [main demo](./src/spinal/demo.scala), which samples inputs $$p_x$$ and $$p_y$$ randomly, then computes $$\hat{\theta}$$ and $$\hat{\phi}$$ in both software and SpinalHDL.